 camping, complete with sauna and an adjacent public beach on Lake Malaren.
 In Denmark the large and pleasant Absalen Campground is only a half-hour by public transit from downtown Copenhagen.
 And in Norway the spectacularly situated hilltop

 Ekeberg Camping, with a panoramic view of Oslo’s harbor and surrounding fjords, is only a 20-minute bus ride from downtown Oslo.
 From there you can take a train all the way up to Bodo, above the Arctic Circle, where you can enjoy the

 warm summer climate and spectacular scenery from a bus-accessible fjord-side campground only two miles out of town.

-If you’re skeptical, try mixing camping with stays in hotels.
+If you’re skeptical, try mixing camping with stays in hostels or hotels.
 You may be surprised to find that you prefer camping.
 And with the money you save on lodging you’ll be able to eat better and do more.

 EDWARD NEWTON has traveled to more than thirty countries for trips of up to one year.
 Between trips, he writes and manages a bookstore in Philadelphia, PA.